htcooper/htcooper.github.io/docs/mj.md

     - The player should be able to see and interact with the display without disrupting the game.

     ## MVP notes
-    - The card being used for the game can be hard-coded in.
+    - The card being used for the game can be hard-coded in (it's only me using it for now!).
     - The vision model will be trained on the specific tile set that I use.
     - The trained vision and NLU models will be compact enough to run on an edge device.
     - MJAI will track the game state through audio cues (players announce which tiles they are discarding and which they are exposing), and will ask for clarification if it doesn't understand.